Gerrudo/RESTaurantsExpress/README.md

 - [x] Photos not being replaced upon request
     Bug: Images do not update dynamically, they are static some images sometimes do not get replaced or removed on new request.
     Fix: Have images removed on new request, or have them dynamically created and removed.
+- [x] Google Maps Embed showing key is not authorised
+    Bug: When using Google Maps Embed API, it is showing that there key is not authorised for that API.
+    Fix: apiKey0 was showing as apiKey1, which was no longer in use.
 - [ ] showPosition(position) Sometimes not being triggged (Google Chrome)
     Bug: In google chrome, the go button will bring back no results as the showPosition(position) function is not being run from after requesting the user coordinates.
     Fix: Needs investigation.
-- [ ] Photos page only showing one photo on request
+- [x] Photos page only showing one photo on request
     Bug: In the photos tabs, there is now only one image being displayed up on request.
-    Fix: Needs investigation.
+    Fix: Was due to element uing .html instead of .append to add more elements recursively.
 - [ ] Sometimes if reviews = undefined, no results text is not displayed
     Bug: When there are no results, text saying 'No Reviews' is not being displayed.
     Fix: Evaluate and test undefined check on reviews object.